microsoft/dstoolkit-ai-ux/gallery/README.md

 ### Valid Use Case Types

-The valid use case types that you can assign your demo are:
+You may assign only **one** of the valid use case types to your demo:
 - Classification
 - Clustering
 - NLP